jayantasamaddar/quick-reference/typescript/README.md

 # React Types

-- React.FC - React Functional Component Type
+- **React.FC** - React Functional Component Type
-- React.ReactElement - Basic React specific JSX Element
+- **React.ReactElement** - Basic React specific JSX Element.
+Typically applied to the return value of a component.
-- JSX.Element - Basic JSX Element with `props` and `type` typed as `any`.
+- **JSX.Element** - Basic JSX Element with `props` and `type` typed as `any`.
+Not necessary to use in React but can be used in other JSX based frameworks.
+- **React.ReactNode** - React specific JSX Element.
+A node maybe an array of other React Elements or text.
+Typically this type is applied to the `children` property of a React Element.

   ```
   import { FC } from 'react;

-  const Card:FC = (): ReactElement => {
-      return <div>Hello world</div>
+  interface Props {
+    loading?: string;
   }

+  const Card:FC<Props> = ({ loading }): ReactElement | null => {
+      return (!loading ?
+        <div>Hello world</div>
+        : null
+      );
+  }
   ```

   Where,

-  - The type declaration for the function is `FC` (React Functional Component),
+  - The type declaration for the function is `FC` (React Functional Component).
+  - The `Props` interface is used to define the props that the component accepts.
-  - `ReactElement` or React JSX is the output of the function.
+  - `ReactElement | null` is the output of the function. i.e. output is either ReactElement or null.

+---

+# Type Definitions

+### What are the multiple scenarios for Typescript Type Definitions?

+In Typescript, when using a Javascript library there are essentially four scenarios in what concerns type definitions:

+- No type definitions of any kind are available.
+- Type definitions are available and shipped together with the compiler itself.
+- A library does not ship with type definitions, but they can be installed separately.
+- A library ships with its own type definitions built-in the library.